driesvints/vat-calculator/README.md

 try {
     $validVAT = VatCalculator::isValidVATNumber('NL 123456789 B01');
 } catch (VATCheckUnavailableException $e) {
-    // Please handle me
+    // The VAT check API is unavailable...
 }
 ```

 ### Get EU VAT number details

 To get the details of a VAT number, you can use the `getVATDetails` method.
 The VAT number should be in a format specified by the [VIES](http://ec.europa.eu/taxation_customs/vies/faqvies.do#item_11).
 The given VAT numbers will be truncated and non relevant characters / whitespace will automatically be removed.

 This service relies on a third party SOAP API provided by the EU.
 If, for whatever reason, this API is unavailable a `VATCheckUnavailableException` will be thrown.